YT37/Machine-DeepLearning-Projects/AnimalClassifier/README.md

 # AnimalClassifier

-This project Classifies a picture of an Animal based on their Features using ConvolutionalNeuralNetwork.
+This project Classifies a picture of an Animal based on their Features using TransferLearning.

 # Requirements

 - Python 3.6 or up
-- NumPy
 - TensorFlow

 # Instructions To Use